kasparia/potkuri/README.md

 # potkuri
-Simple kick drum plugin...for fun
+Simple and weird synth plugin stuff...for fun

 ## Installation and compiling
 JUCE is used as submodule in this project.
 To get it working locally clone this project normally.
 Then in project folder run: